CodyFlame/CodyFire/README.md

 #### What does known error mean?

-As you may see you're able to add `onError` block and also `onKnownError` block the difference between them that `onError` called only if `onKnownError` not set or if there're unknown error occured.
+As you may see you're able to add `onError` block and also `onKnownError` block the difference between them that `onError` called only if `onKnownError` not set or if there're unknown error occurred.

 Let's take a look closer what we have in `onError` block
 ```swift